Projects

 To see "Attendance" reports on how people spend their clocked-in timesheet time:

-Menu > Projects > New project - Next, to add some people to the project, scroll down and click: Add worker
+2. Next, to add some people to the project, scroll down and tap: Add worker

 To see a project's "Attendance" reports:

-- First, while you're inside the project, click: Attendance (at the top)
+1. First, while you're inside the project, tap: Attendance (at the top)

 Keep in mind that:

-- You can create as many projects as you like.
+• You can create as many projects as you want.

 You may notice:

-- Even without this, however, every person can still see their own "Attendance" reports.
+• Even without the observer setting, however, every person can still see their own "Attendance" reports.

 For advanced usage: